z900collector/S16-TTL-CPU/README.md

 The following are where performance can be improved allowing multiple tasks to be performed within the same clock cycles and reducing bottlenecks in the overall design:

 ## R-BUS
-Rather than a single bus for register access, provide two or more buses, This will give all register's access to a separate register bus called "R-Bus" for register to register moves.
+Rather than a single bus for register access, provide two or more buses, this will give all register's access to a separate register bus called "R-Bus" for register-to-register moves.

 For arithmetic ALU operations, We can either dedicate a register as the ALU results register (maybe R7) or implement an "A-Bus" for ALU results moves.
 That idea is still being worked out.
 But using the A-Buss and R-Bus as inputs to the ALU and the R7 as the results register looks very do-able on paper.

 ## Instruction Groups

 Using an idea from the MIPS CPU, use 2 bits as a "I-Type" field and have four separate Instruction registers (think [74HC139](https://www.ti.com/lit/gpn/SN74HCT139)) and 74HC574 Latches, control logic can then be implemented on groups of related instructions.
-This allows both a parallel pipleline design and segregates the control logic needed to handle just the signals for the instructions to be handled by that pipeline.
+This allows both a parallel pipeline design and segregates the control logic needed to handle just the signals for the instructions to be handled by that pipeline.

 The ISA details will be published soon, once the Assembler project is completed.
-But basically 2 bits for the I-Type and the remaining 6 bits for the range of instructions in each group gives 8 bits for Instructions and add in 6 bits for the register selection leaves 2 bits in the first 16 bit word.
+But basically 2 bits for the I-Type and the remaining 6 bits for the range of instructions in each group gives 8 bits for Instructions and add in 6 bits for the register selection leaves 2 bits in the first 16-bit word.
 Immediate values could be an additional fetch if the instruction requires an immediate value.

 So far the Identified Groups are:
 * Miscellaneous Instructions (like NOP)